Joining the Order is open only to confirmed members of the Church of Light and Shadow.

 The following is a broad outline of how one moves forward from initial inquiry towards application to profession.

-1) Inquiry – An Inquirer shall be any adult who is discerning the call to religious life.
-During this period, the Inquirer should engage in a regular prayer life and seek the guidance of a Spiritual Director and other trusted members of the Body of Christ to assist them in discerning their calling and the specific path of their life’s journey with God.
+1) Inquiry – An Inquirer shall be any adult member of the ELU who is discerning the call to religious life.
+During this period, the Inquirer should engage in a regular prayer life and seek the guidance of a Spiritual Director and other trusted members of the ELU Clergy to assist them in discerning their calling and the specific path of their life’s journey with God.
 If the Inquirer prayerfully discerns a call to life as part of this particular religious community, they are strongly encouraged to interact with a diverse group of members of the Order to determine if the charism and mission of the Order of St. Cyprian aligns with their perceived calling.

-2) Novitiate – After an individual has gathered sufficient information about the Order of St. Cyprian and talked with its members such that that they have enough information to begin thinking seriously about applying to enter the Novitiate, they must indicate that they wish to become a member of the Order by a formal letter of application.
+2) Novitiate – After an individual has completed their ELU Catechesis and advanced to the second degree, and has gathered sufficient information about the Order of St. Cyprian and talked with its members such that that they have enough information to begin thinking seriously about applying to enter the Novitiate, they must indicate that they wish to become a member of the Order by a formal letter of application.
 This letter of application shall include a Letter of Intention describing your interest and intention to discern your vocation within the Order of St. Cyprian, and a Spiritual Autobiography.

 Inquirers shall be advanced to the Novitiate after successful completion of the above requirements and the affirmation by consensus of all Professed members in meeting at Chapter.
 By such consensus shall the Order remain of one heart and one mind.